zachliu/molokai/README.md

 # Molokai Color Scheme for Neovim

 Let's cut to the chase.
 It's bright.
-It has hight contrast.
+It has high contrast.

 ## Installation